Merchant Data Breaches

 A data security breach occurs when there’s a chance that sensitive or protected information was viewed or stolen by someone who shouldn't have.
 They can do this accidentally or intentionally.

-Terminals at retailers can be compromised by hackers, or by malware that’s designed to access customer information.
+A merchant's system can be compromised by hackers or by malware that’s designed to access customer information.
 Retailers have anti-malware software, but sometimes the development of new malware outpaces the measures put in place to prevent it.

-Your card information is often used to create a counterfeit card.
+When a card number is stolen, it's often used to create a counterfeit card.
 The information can either be used directly by those who compromised the data, or sold to a third party that creates the counterfeit cards.
 These cards can then be used to make purchases using your funds.